 Consignment Shops

 The OG of selling used furniture.
 We all remember tagging along to at least one dusty consignment store with mom or an aunt.
-While the internet has made consignment shops less popular, they still exist, and can be a viable option for selling furniture.
+While the internet has made consignment shops less popular, they can still be a viable option for selling furniture.

 Good for